OctopusDeploy/docs/src/pages/docs/octopus-cloud/frequently-asked-questions.md

 Deployment and access logs can be viewed and downloaded from Octopus Cloud.
 Enterprise-tier customers can [stream audit logs](/docs/security/users-and-teams/auditing/audit-stream) to their SIEM system.

 ### What is the data backup and retention policy?
 Our [retention policies](/docs/administration/retention-policies) allow you to control how Octopus decides which releases, packages, and files are kept.
 The retention policy is set to 30 days by default.
-[Backups](/docs/administration/data/backup-and-restore) are subject to [storage thresholds](/docs/octopus-cloud#octopus-cloud-storage-limits), 1TB by default, but more can be arranged via our Sales team if required.
+[Backups](/docs/administration/data/backup-and-restore) are subject to [storage thresholds](/docs/octopus-cloud#octopus-cloud-storage-limits), 1TB by default.
+You can arrange more via our Sales team if required.

 ### What access do Octopus staff have to our data?
 All access is protected by Multi-Factor Authentication (MFA), Role-Based Access Control (RBAC), and the Principle of Least Privilege (PLP).